MagnumMacKivler/RLCPT2/README.md

 1. Click the "Clone or Download" button on the righthand side of the screen and select "Download Zip."
 2. Open the Zip file using a program like WinZip or WinRar, if it didn't open automatically.
-3. Navigate into the "RLCPT2-master" Folder.
+3. Navigate INTO the "RLCPT2-master" Folder.
 You should see three items: a folder named "ptgamma", a folder named "gauges_ptgamma", and readme.md.
-4. Extract the two folders directly into: `<Your active steam directory>\SteamApps\common\Garry's Mod\garrysmod\data\expression2\`
+4. Extract the two folders directly into: `<Your active steam directory>\SteamApps\common\Garry's Mod\garrysmod\data\expression2\`.
+The file path should then look like `expression2\ptgamma\...`.
+5. IF YOU SEE THE FOLDER "RLCPT2-master" INSIDE THE EXPRESSION2 FOLDER, __YOU INSTALLED IT WRONG__ AND THE E2S WILL NOT WORK!

 You will also need GrovestreetGman's Sound packs for RLC PT2 to work correctly.
 There are three: